vikiival/slides/hacking-the-rubick/slides.md

 ---

-# OK, so why do we need resolvers?
+# OK, so what are resolvers?
+and do we need them?

+- **Functions** - that expose certain data to the GraphQL schema.
-- **Do not kill user's device** - Parsing and processing data on the client side is making the user's device slow.
+- **Do not kill the user's device** - Parsing and processing data on the client-side is making the user's device slow.
-- **Some quries are impossible to write** - Effectively, we can't write aggregation queries from GraphQL
+- **Some queries are impossible to write** - Effectively, we can't write aggregation queries from GraphQL
 - **Flexibility** - We can write queries that will return only the data we need.
+- **No need for reindexing** - It's just a "server" extension.

 ---

-# What's the current structure of rubick?
+# What's the current structure of Rubick?

 - **mappings** - indexer's logic
 - **model** - generated types  by subsquid
 - **types** - our own types
 - **server-extension** - folder for resolvers
-  - *model*
+  - *model* - how the data will look like in graphql
-  - *query*
-  - *resolvers*
+  - *query* - the logic to fetch the data from the DB
+  - *resolvers* - function(s) that will be called when the query is executed

 ---